RahmaGarg/Devops-Cloud-Project/README.md

 # 🚀 Automated CI/CD Pipeline for Containerized 3-Tier Architecture

-This repository demonstrates the implementation of a **fully automated pipeline* to deploy a *containerized 3-tier application architecture*. 💻✨
+This repository demonstrates the implementation of a fully automated pipeline to deploy a containerized 3-tier application architecture.

-## 🛠 *Project Overview*
-This project integrates modern DevOps tools and practices to ensure a streamlined, reliable, and efficient deployment process.

 ### *Key Features*
 - *Containerization: Built with **Docker* and *Docker Compose* for packaging applications.